immersiveos/ImmersiveToken/README.md

 # ImmersiveToken
-Contracts, migrations and tests for the pre-sale of ImmersiveToken - The crypto-coin used in [ImmersiveOS](https://immersiveos.com) mixed reality activities.
+Contracts, migrations and tests for the token sale of ImmersiveToken - The crypto-coin used in [ImmersiveOS](https://immersiveos.com) mixed reality platform.

 ## Participate